-Kelly demonstrates how to perfect each of the five moves you’ll need to know, take on the 30-day HIIT challenge:
+Kelly demonstrates how to perfect each of the five moves you’ll need to know when you take on the 30-day HIIT workout challenge:

 1. Static plank

-Lying on your front, bring our elbows underneath your shoulders before pulling your tummy muscles in and lifting yourself up onto your toes and elbows.
+Lying on your front, bring your elbows underneath your shoulders before pulling your tummy muscles in and lifting yourself up onto your toes and elbows.

 2. Air squats